 This year’s Honor Card, “Hope in Front of Me,” is inspired by Psalm 9:18: “God will never forget the needy; the hope of the afflicted will never perish.”

 During the holiday season, Honor Cards are available for a minimum donation of $5 apiece.
-You can purchase cards online here or at participating stores (please see below for further details).
+You can purchase cards online or at participating stores (please see below).
 You can share cards to friends and family to let them know that a gift has been made in their honor to support Greensboro Urban Ministry’s work in the community.

 Thanks to the generous support of the Wells-Fargo Foundation and Michael and Sarah Kearney, all expenses for this program are covered.
 All proceeds go directly to our organization.

 Beginning November 12, Honor Cards will be available at the following locations in Greensboro: